Enter, Print & Tag

 - Default is YES, but we do not use this feature of the program.

-- Power tagger allows you to select the # of tags with this identical info.
+- Select the number of this item type you have (EXACT ITEM).
 This option saves time if you are selling multiple identical items (e.g. good for consignors with twins/triplets) since each tag will have a different item number.
 Do not use this feature to print multiple tags for the SAME item (e.g. electronics/high ticket items).
 Contact us for more info or if you have questions.

 Step 2: Print